Badhulgaw Kuthinaw Mudh

 About Badu Art Centre

-Reflecting our strong cultural traditions and our beautiful relationships with our world we carefully express our love and dedication to the Ocean, to our Island and all of its Creatures and Animals.
-We show our relationships with the wind, rain, earth, the skies, stars and the sun.
+Reflecting our strong cultural traditions and our relationships with the natural world, our artwork expresses our love and dedication to the ocean, to our Island and all of its creatures.
+We share our relationship with the four winds of Zenadth Kes, the rain, earth, skies, stars and the sun.

-To SEE our art is to be delighted from another world, a world alive with myths and stories and ancient tradition, and one that is strong and with a clear and powerful voice.
+To see our art is to be given direct access to another world; a world powerfully alive with myths and stories and ancient traditions that we continue to cherish and share.

 Our mission

-is to create and provide opportunity for Badu Island people to express their Art and in doing so increase and strengthen the awareness of Badu Island Culture.
+is to create and provide opportunity for Mura Badulgal (Badu Island people) to express their Art and in doing so increase and strengthen the awareness of Badu Island Culture.

 Badu Island has great creative depth.
 Some of its artists are known and some are emerging into the public arena.
 All of their work is powerful.

-Badu is where internationally recognised Alick Tipoti call home - along with other artists including Jomen Nona, Joseph Au, Job Kusu, Laurie Nona, Tipoti Nona, Weldon Matasia, Zac Gaidan, Tala Gaidan, Ral Laza, Sarah Gaidan, Taum Rueben and Iona Gaidan (Senior).
-Of these people - Alick Tipoti, Laurie Nona and Joseph Au were pivotal - together with whole of community support in establishing the Art Centre.
+Badu is where internationally recognised Alick Tipoti calls home - along with other artists including Jomen Nona, Joseph Au, Job Kusu, Laurie Nona, Tipoti Nona, Weldon Matasia, Zac Gaidan, Tala Gaidan, Ral Laza, Sarah Gaidan, Taum Rueben and Iona Gaidan (Senior).
+Of these people - Alick Tipoti, Laurie Nona and Joseph Au were pivotal - together with the community, in establishing Badu Art Centre.

 Future Plans

-Badhulgaw Kuthinaw Mudh has some broad based plans for the next 3-4 years, including:
+Badhulgaw Kuthinaw Mudh has a wealth of plans for the next 3-4 years, including:

 • Increase elder engagement

-• Increase employment opportunities for artists in the Art Centre - creating jobs, projects and deeplky emmersing ourselves in our culture
+• Increase employment opportunities for artists in the Art Centre - creating jobs, skills development and pathways for success on Country.

-We encourage you to purchase directly from the Badu Art Centre.
-This not only ensures authenticity and provenance of the artwork, but importantly maximises the income to the artist by avoiding an additional commission of up to 40% to be taken from the purchase price by a secondary gallery or retail layer.
+We encourage you to purchase directly from the Art Centre.
+This ensures the authenticity and provenance of the artwork, and, importantly, maximises the income to the artist by avoiding the additional commission (up to 40%) taken by galleries and secondary sellers.

 All artworks have a certificate of authenticity that explains the cultural significance of the work and includes a unique catalogue number, as well as a biography of the artist.